EDU.PH DNS Frequently Asked Questions (FAQ)

 The automatic revision system is dependent on the ability of either the

-Administrative or Technical contact of the domain to receive e-mail
+Administrative or Technical contact of the domain to receive the OTP

 If neither of these are reachable through their e-mail addresses,